temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

+---
-Projections and Coordinate Transformations Lab Exercise
+title: Working with Projections and Coordinate Reference Systems
+author: Lee Hachadoorian
+---

+**Purpose:** To introduce concepts in map projection, and common operations in working with coordinate reference systems.
+To learn how to make more complex map layouts for reference cartography.

+At the end of this exercise you will be able to:

+1. Download from online online repositories of geographic data
-1. Identify coordinate system
+2. Identify a spatial layer's coordinate system
-2. Define Projection - when is it necessary?
-3. Change projection for display (data frame)
+3. Change the display projection of a data frame
-4. Reproject
+4. Reproject spatial data
+5. Fix missing spatial reference information
+6. Create a layout with multiple maps

 # Finding Geospatial Data Online

 In the first exercise, you were provided the data you needed to complete the assignment.
 Sometimes GIS practitioners create their own data (something you will get experience with later this semester), but often we turn to online sources for ready-to-go data.
 We will download data from two websites which exemplify the kinds of online data available:

-* [Natural Earth](http://www.naturalearthdata.com/) is an example of a single-purpose website.
+* [**Natural Earth**](http://www.naturalearthdata.com/) is an example of a single-purpose website.
 It provides global data, both physical (rivers, land masses) and cultural (poltical boundaries, populated places) specifically for cartography at medium to small scale.
-* [PASDA (The Pennsylvania Geospatial Clearinghouse)](http://www.pasda.psu.edu/) is an example of a **geoportal**, a website that collects geospatial data from many different sources organized around a particular theme or region of interest.
+* [**PASDA** (The Pennsylvania Geospatial Clearinghouse)](http://www.pasda.psu.edu/) is an example of a **geoportal**, a website that collects geospatial data from many different sources organized around a particular theme or region of interest.
 Unsurprisngly, PASDA, hosts data related to Pennsylvania, and is maintained by Pennsylvania State University.
 PASDA hosts data provided by local governments, federal and state agencies, nonprofits, and academic institutions.

 Because geospatial data can be quite large, downloads are typically provided in ZIP files.
 These files must be unzipped before use (they cannot be read directly by ArcMap, though some other GIS software can read data stored in a ZIP archive).
 Therefore, over and over again in this exercise, and throughout the term, and for any future GIS job you have or project you undertake, you will have to repeat the following steps: